everx-labs/TonNfcClientAndroid/docs/CardActivation.md

 ## 7. Recovery via service

 If the user use Recovery service and has lost either the Card or Device with Surf or Seed Phrase it can initiate a recovery procedure by logging into and signing a message with two remaining signatures to SetCode with only one castodian signature.
-Recovery service user flow described in separate document (link will be added later).
+Recovery service user flow described in [separate document](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/docs/RecoveryDesignService.md).

 ## 8. Recovery without service